Skip to main content

 outbound_greetingstringnullGreeting override for outbound calls

-sip_inbound_trunk_idstringnullInbound SIP trunk ID (for inbound calls)
+sip_inbound_trunk_idstringnullInbound connection ID (for inbound calls)

-sip_outbound_trunk_idstringnullOutbound SIP trunk ID (for outbound calls)
+sip_outbound_trunk_idstringnullOutbound connection ID (for outbound calls)

 enable_interruptionsbooleantrueAllow user to interrupt agent speech